Rogier Uitenboogaart

 Rogier Uitenboogaart (born 1955) is a Dutch paper artist.
 After moving from The Netherlands to Japan in 1980, he became known for his skill in making the traditional Japanese paper known as washi.

 Early life and education

 Uitenboogaart was born in The Hague, the Netherlands in 1955.
 He studied book preservation and binding in the Netherlands before moved to Japan in 1980.

 Career

 Uitenboogaart and Japanese architect Kuma Kengo have collaborated on numerous projects.
-Uitenboobaart works out of a studio in Yusuhara, Kochi prefecture.
+Uitenboogaart works out of a studio in Yusuhara, Kochi prefecture.

 In 2014 he appeared in an episode of the TV series Begin Japanology titled Japanophiles: Rogier Uitenboogaart.

-Philosopy
+Philosophy

 Uitenboogaart craft has a strong connection to his immediate surroundings.
 From an interview with Masako Yamada, from the Public Relations Office of the Government of Japan, Uitenboogaard says, washi "is deeply connected with mountains, rivers and other natural features.
 When I look at washi I can even feel as if I'm seeing these natural landscapes."